shivamPatwal/CityGuideApp/README.md

-City Guide is an android smart city traveler application that can store the details of a particular place and help all the users who wanted to visit that place.
+Smart City is an android smart city traveler application that can store the details of a particular place and help all the users who wanted to visit that place.
 This app also helps you to find places nearby you or around the world.
 After searching a place, the map will show the details such as name, area, location, phone no. and kilometers from the current location of the user.

 <h3 >